 Origins of “Jim Crow”

 Jim Crow is not a real person.
 The law stems from a character made famous by a white actor performing as “Jim Crow.”
-As part of his performance, the actor would appear in blackface and dance as he sang “Jump Jack Crow.”
+As part of his performance, the actor would appear in blackface and dance as he sang “Jump Jim Crow.”
 The minstrel did not write the original song, it had been around in various forms for years.
 However, the legend holds that the performer developed his Jim Crow character after an encounter with a disabled slave.
 This routine made the character famous and the lyrics to the song would be added for years after.

 The Jim Crow laws included such things as separate schools, train carts, water fountains, bathrooms, etc.